‘You’ll never be any good at photography’

-It was my softmore year & I was taking my first photography class of my collegiate career.
+It was my soft more year & I was taking the very first photography class of my collegiate career.

-By this point, I’d already dedicated two years toward obtaining a Bachelor of Fine Arts degree.
+By now, I’d already dedicated two years toward obtaining a Bachelor of Fine Arts degree.
 The Savannah College of Art & Design required students to finish all core classes before taking classes within your major.

 With my core classes complete I was finally back in the darkroom, where I belonged.

 Before digital technology made film & processing costs irrelevant, I was spending thousands of dollars on film, paper and other basic needs.
 I was still shooting with my first film camera, a Minolta X-370 and the camera body hadn’t been serviced in years- if ever?!

 Exposure was determined by an internal light meter which measured ‘middle gray’.
 Focusing, metering & changing out fixed lenses was just another part of the process.